Metals

 Continue to protect yourself from harmful substances in ash.
 If you are near a location where there is visible dust or if the ash will be disturbed, you can limit the amount of metals you might breathe in by either temporarily leaving the area or by wearing a snug-fitting dust mask or N95 mask—look for the words “NIOSH Approved” printed on the mask.
 Read more about how to protect yourself in DOH’s Maui Wildfires Air Quality Guide for Particle Pollution fact sheet.

-Many steps are being taken to make sure no one is exposed to unhealthy levels of metals.
-Soiltac® has been sprayed on the ash to keep it in place, and debris removal and TDS Site operations use various strategies—like water sprays—to control dust and keep ash out of the air.
-DOH reviews the air sample results as soon as they are available to make sure the metals in the air do not reach unhealthy levels.
+Many steps have been taken to make sure no one is exposed to unhealthy levels of metals.
+Soiltac® has been sprayed on the ash to keep it in place, and debris removal and PDS/TDS Site operations use various strategies—like water sprays—to control dust and keep ash out of the air.
+DOH reviews the air sample results as soon as they are available to make sure the metals in the air do not reach unhealthy levels and will continue to do so as monitoring takes place for debris transfer from the TDS Site to the PDS.